 3. Account Registration & Eligibility

+3.1 Account Registration.
 Customer must provide accurate information when creating an account and keep such information current.
 Customer is responsible for Users’ compliance with this Agreement.
-Customer is responsible for maintaining the confidentiality and security of all User credentials and for all activities that occur under such credentials.
+Customer is responsible for maintaining the confidentiality and security of all its User Credentials and for all activities that occur under such User Credentials.
 Customer agrees to notify Expanly immediately of any unauthorized use of its account or credentials or any other breach of security.
 Customer is responsible for obtaining and maintaining, at its own expense, all hardware, software, and internet connections necessary to access and use the Service, and for ensuring that such systems meet any minimum system requirements specified by Expanly.
+Without incurring any liability, Expanly may at any time block the use of any User Credentials if it has reasonable grounds to believe that the Service is used in violation of these Terms.

-4.1 Licence grant.
-Expanly grants Customer a non-exclusive, non-transferable, non-sublicensable right for Users to access and use the Service and Documentation during the Subscription Term, solely for Customer’s internal business purposes and in accordance with the Order and this Agreement.
+4.1 License grant.
+Expanly grants Customer a non-exclusive, non-transferable, non-sublicensable right for Users to access and use the Service during the Subscription Term, solely for Customer’s internal business purposes and in accordance with the Order and this Agreement.

 4.2 Restrictions.
-Customer will not (and will not permit anyone else to): (a) reverse engineer, decompile, or otherwise attempt to discover the source code or underlying ideas of the Service; (b) copy, frame, or mirror any part of the Service other than copying or framing on Customer’s own intranets for internal purposes; (c) access the Service to build a competitive product; (d) remove proprietary notices; or (e) use the Service in violation of law or any third-party right.
+Customer will not (and will not permit anyone else to): (a) reverse engineer or decompile the Service or otherwise attempt to discover the source code or underlying ideas of the Service; (b) copy, frame, or mirror any part of the Service other than copying or framing on Customer’s own intranets for internal purposes; (c) access the Service to build a competitive product; (d) remove proprietary notices; or (e) use the Service in violation of law or any third-party right.

-5.3 Security.
-Expanly will implement industry-standard administrative, physical and technical safeguards designed to protect the security, integrity and confidentiality of Customer Content.
+5.4 Security.
+Expanly will implement industry-standard administrative, physical, and technical safeguards designed to protect the security, integrity, and confidentiality of Customer Content.

 6. Fees, Billing & Payment

-Fees and billing frequency are specified in the Order or on the pricing page.
-Unless otherwise stated: (a) amounts are in euros; (b) taxes, duties and bank charges are Customer’s responsibility; (c) recurring Fees are billed in advance and due immediately via the payment method on file or net-14 days from invoice date if invoicing is authorised; and (d) Expanly may adjust Fees by providing at least 30 days’ written or in-app notice, effective on the next renewal.
-Late payments accrue interest at 1.5 % per month (or the maximum rate permitted by law, if lower) and may result in suspension of the Service.
+6.1 Fees & Billing.
+Fees and billing frequency are specified in the applicable Order or on the pricing page.
+Unless otherwise stated: (a) amounts are in euros; (b) taxes, duties, and bank charges are excluded from the Fees and are Customer’s responsibility; (c) recurring Fees are billed in advance and payable on receipt or 14 days net from the invoice date where invoicing is authorised; and (d) a one-time onboarding fee may be invoiced upon signature or activation, as specified in the Order.

 8. Confidentiality

 8.1 Definition.
-"Confidential Information" means non-public information disclosed by either party that is marked or should reasonably be considered confidential, including pricing, business plans, technology, and Customer Content.
+"Confidential Information" means non-public information disclosed by either party that is marked or should reasonably be considered confidential, including without limitation pricing, business plans, technology, and Customer Content.

 8.2 Protection.
 Each party will use the same degree of care it uses to protect its own confidential information (but at least reasonable care) to protect the other party’s Confidential Information, and will not use or disclose such information except as permitted by this Agreement.